University Link tunnel: Planning and funding

 Construction of light rail was originally proposed in the 1996 Sound Move measure, with plans to open a line from Seattle–Tacoma International Airport to the University District in 2006.
 However, Sound Transit in the 1990s was plagued with continually escalating costs, include an agreement with the University of Washington to install dampeners on the rails that run under the science buildings, air cushions to tables in the science buildings, and to mitigate environmental impacts due to construction and traffic impacts from having the station on university grounds.
 In 1999, Sound Transit chose their preferred route for the light rail system, including a 4.5 mi tunnel between downtown, First Hill, Capitol Hill and the University District with a crossing under Portage Bay; the tunnel under Portage Bay was later deemed too costly and risky in 2000, and later dropped in favor of alternative options crossing the Montlake Cut.
 Due to many missteps, Sound Transit shortened the line in 2001 from the original 21 mi to 14 mi, truncating the line to Downtown Seattle.
 In 2004, Sound Transit selected a route for tunneled light rail extensions through Capitol Hill and the University District and towards Northgate, using the Montlake Cut and a new station at Husky Stadium.

 Sound Transit began the federal grant process in August 2005 for a US$750 million grant that would allow Sound Transit to build the $1.9 billion project to connect the University of Washington and Capitol Hill to Downtown Seattle without increasing local taxes.
-In November 2005, the line received the FTA's best rating of "High".
+In November 2005, the line received the Federal Transit Administration's (FTA) best rating of "High".
 During a visit in November 2006 by Transportation Secretary Mary Peters and Senator Patty Murray, it was announced that the line had passed its third of four milestones to get the grant when it received federal approval to complete its final design.
-In January 2008, the Federal Transit Administration announced that they would finance $830 million of the cost for the construction of the line after Sound Transit agreed to add $127 million in contingency amounts to cover unseen costs of the tunneling.
+In January 2009, the FTA announced that they would finance $830 million of the cost for the construction of the line after Sound Transit agreed to add $127 million in contingency amounts to cover unseen costs of the tunneling.

 After years of negotiations, Sound Transit reached an agreement on disruption and construction with the University of Washington in 2007.
 As part of the agreement, Sound Transit moved the preferred site of the first University station near Husky Stadium and the University of Washington Medical Center, instead of at 15th Avenue NE and NE Pacific Street as selected in 1999.
 An additional station serving the university was opened in 2021 at NE 45th Street and Brooklyn Avenue NE as part of the Northgate Link Extension, approved by voters in November 2008 as part of the Sound Transit 2 (ST2) package.